ribtoks/code-jamming/_posts/2018-06-09-deploy-to-macos.md

     # and dependencies of dependencies of the library
     install_name_tool -change "/usr/local/lib/$depend_lib" "@loader_path/$depend_lib" "$lib"

 Previous link path to the dependent library can be learned using `otool -L` command.
+If you put all the dependencies on the same level together then they can be referred as `@loader_path/dependentlibrary.dylib` where `@loader_path` is magical variable expanded to the path of the library which caused current library to be loaded.
+So if they are on the same level in `Frameworks/` approach above should work.

 ## Level 3: additional applications